MyreMylar/pygame_gui/docs/source/layout_guide.rst

 Dynamically sized elements
 --------------------------

-Certain elements, such as UIButtons, can have dynamic sizes where their size is determined by the contents (Usually by passing in -1).
-In these cases positioning the top left in the relative rectangle should be done as if the dynamic dimension was 0 length.
+Certain elements, such as UIButtons, can have dynamic sizes where their size is determined by the contents (usually by passing in -1).
+In these cases, positioning the top left in the relative rectangle should be done as if the dynamic dimension was 0 length.
 When the dimension is eventually calculated it will be added into the positioning formula.

 UI Layers